mingzhangPHD/Transfer-Learning-for-Fault-Diagnosis/README.md

 zhangming_0706@163.com

-or discribe your problem in issues
+or describe your problem in issues